pe-st/md/intellij.md

   - use `cdfa-formatter.xml` from SVN as config file
   - use `cdfa.importorder` from SVN for import order

+- Settings / Editor / General / Auto Import
+  - Optimize imports on the fly
+  - Add unambiguous imports on the fly
+- Settings / Editor / Code Style / Java / Imports
+  - Class count to use import with '*' : 50
+  - Names count to use static import with '*' : 10

 ### For eclipse users

 - Settings / IDE Settings / Keymap : Eclipse
   - Switch to unit test (Navigate/Test) : Shift-Alt-T
 - Settings / IDE Settings / File Types / Ignore Files and Folders : add ";.settings;.project;.classpath"

+#### Javadoc

+- create/update Javadoc
+  - regular: just type /** and the Enter
+  - Assign Alt-Shift-J to action *Fix doc comment* (Settings / Keymap)
+- Javadoc mouse hover: Settings / Editor / General / Show quick documentation on mouse move

+#### Navigation

+Quick Hierarchy: Hierarchy Tool Window (Alt-8), appears only after Hierarchy has been created (Navigate / Type Hierarchy)

 ## Key Bindings